Author Stories • Narrative Architecture Series

 Today, we sit down with Kyra Dhillon—a solarpunk visionary translating regenerative design, communal joy, and architectural storytelling into fiction that glows with possibility.

-Interviewer: Kyra, welcome.
-Your stories are often labeled “solarpunk.”
-What does that term mean to you, and what was the initial spark for embracing it?
+Interviewer: Your stories are often labeled solarpunk.
+What does that term mean to you?

 Interviewer: Your protagonists are rarely lone heroes.
-Why is community so central in your stories?
+Why is community central?

-Interviewer: Optimism can feel naive.
-How do you balance hope with the realities of climate grief?
+Interviewer: How do you balance hope with climate grief?

 Stay Close to the Build Process